raspberrypilearning/cd-beginner-html-css-sushi/en/step_11.md

 ![Example of a menu bar](images/egCoolMenuBar.png)

 - Go to the stylesheet file.
-Remember it is in the styles.css tab.
-Click _after_ a closing curly brace `}` and press enter to go onto a new line.
-Add the following rule.
+Remember it is in the `styles.css` tab.
+Click **after** a closing curly brace `}` and press enter to go onto a new line.
+Add the following rule:

 ```css
     nav ul {